-A.3.8 Milestones
+A.3.6 Milestones

-The following table defines a list of values that are valid for QueryNotification/NotificationFilter/@MilestoneTypes and MilestoneType.
+The following table defines a list of values that are valid for Content/@ContentStatus and Milestone/@MilestoneType.
+The column "Milestone" specifies whether the value MAY be used as Milestone/@MilestoneType.

 Note: Milestones usually refer to events involving multiple objects, although the Milestone/@MilestoneType is specified as a singular.
 The scope of the Milestone is defined by the parent Notification element.